 - Environment Protection and Biodiversity Conservation Act 1999

 - local planning schemes established under Queensland’s planning framework.

 Each World Surfing Reserve is required to establish a local stewardship committee and stewardship plan to support management of the reserve.
 Local stewardship committees for the Noosa and Gold Coast reserves have been established.
-Members include:
+Membership comprises:

-- local, state and national sport and recreation organisations and clubs, such as surfing and surf lifesaving clubs
+- sport and recreation organisations and clubs, such as local surfing and surf lifesaving clubs

 - local community groups

 - members of regional chambers of commerce.

 Surfing provides major sport, recreation and tourism opportunities and is a focal point for community life across many Queensland coastal locations.
 Any decline in surfing quality in those areas would negatively affect the local surfing community, visitors to these sites, local surf businesses and the overall economy of surf coast communities.

 Government action such as exploring opportunities to address any gaps in protections will ensure Queensland's World Surfing Reserves will remain iconic and favoured destinations for surfers, visitors and all members of the community to enjoy.

 In early 2020, the Honourable Mick de Brenni MP, then Minister for Sport established a Ministerial Surfing Roundtable to help inform the Queensland Government on how to ensure that Queensland’s World Surfing Reserves can remain protected into the future.

 The Ministerial Surfing Roundtable comprises representatives from relevant: